MerinJoy321/Team-CivicExperts/README.md

 - Memory is currently session-level
 - Full runs may take several minutes because multiple tool and model calls can be required

----

-## Security & Privacy

-- Do not commit `.env` or API keys
-- Use `.env.example` as the configuration template
-- Final application submission remains under the user's control
-- The current MVP does not maintain a permanent citizen profile